CemalUnal/cloud-native-application-development-workshop/docker-compose.md

 # Docker Compose Manifests for the Sample Application

+Detailed information is omitted in this section since each step is explained in detail in the [docker.md](docker.md).
 You can start the demo application by running the `start.sh` script:

 ```bash
 bash start.sh --compose